-A Local's Guide to The Best Places to Eat on Oahu Hawaii
+A Local's Guide to The Best Places to Eat in Oahu Hawaii

 I've said it before and I'll say it again.
 As the daughter of someone born and raised in Hawai'i, I am a self-proclaimed expert.
 I have visited over 50 times, most of my family still lives there today and has for over 60 years, and I even have the geo coordinates of Honolulu and "aloha" tattooed on my arm (the ultimate sign of love, no?).

 When it comes to where to eat on Oahu, there are countless options I recommend.
-Below I've covered my absolute favorites, some of which we've been going to for as long as I can remember (decades) and others that I have more recently discovered.
+Below I've covered the best places to eat in Oahu - my absolute favorites, some of which we've been going to for as long as I can remember (decades) and others that I have more recently discovered.

 To help make it easier to digest, I have broken down the list by location - Honolulu, Kailua, Kaneohe, and the North Shore.

-Here are the best places to eat on Oahu - from a local!
+Here are the best places to eat in Oahu!